 Tendons are attachments between muscle and bone.
 Tendonitis refers to inflammation at these areas.
 Common locations for tendonitis include the shoulder, elbow, thumb, finger and ankle.
 When it affects a finger patients may develop a "trigger finger" which is characterized by catching of the finger during movement.
 A bursa is a fluid sac that protects soft tissues from bony prominences.
 Common locations for bursitis or an inflamed bursa include the hip, shoulder and elbow.
 Tendonitis can be due to overuse or they can be associated with an inflammatory arthritis.
-Treatments include stretching, physical therapy, medications and injections of steroid and lidocaine.
+Treatments include stretching, physical therapy, medication and injections.

 Choosing Your San Antonio Tendonitis and Bursitis Specialist